 Bird cams in far-away locations show me species I would otherwise probably never encounter.

-Bird cams are quite expensive to run with basic equipment, streaming, and supplies costing thousands of dollars just to get started.
+Bird cams are quite expensive to run with basic equipment, live views, and supplies costing thousands of dollars just to get started.

 This is why many bird cams have sponsors to assist with the costs.
 But they also choose excellent locations for maximum bird-watching enjoyment.

 Some bird cams are placed at large feeding stations where you can see a good variety of species throughout the day.

 There are also many seasonal nesting bird cams.
 Whether it’s an eagle’s nest high up in the tree tops or a view inside an owl nesting box, we get an intimate look at all of the highs and lows of life as a wild bird, and how they care for their young.
 It’s quite something when you happen to tune in just as the first eggs are hatching or the young ones realize there is life outside!